 Having the shape is nice, but now what?
 If you were to save this now you’d have an empty canvas, which tends to not be what you want.
 So let’s have a look at what we can do with the shapes!

 In order to start doing anything with the shape you’ve created, you’ll have to right click (on your canvas itself; right-clicking off-canvas won’t give you the options) while you have the pen tool selected.
 This will give you a drop-down menu with several options.
 At this point it’s important to note that I’m not an expert in all of these, in fact I hardly ever use some of the options.
 I’m going to explain the basics of the ones I know, however, and it’s up to you to get creative with them and unlock their deepest, darkest secrets!
-Of course once you’ve done that we’d love it if you’d be willing to write a tutorial about it for us, which you can submit on the contact page ;)
+Of course once you’ve done that we’d love it if you’d be willing to write an article about it for us, which you can submit on the contact page ;)

 Create Vector Mask